Simple Self-Conditioning Adaptation for Masked Diffusion Models: Introduction

-Standard masked diffusion models are typically trained with a fixed absorbing-mask corruption process, and the resulting denoiser is used for generation by iteratively applying the learned reverse kernel.
-However, as recent work has shown, this process may not fully exploit the model's own predictions across denoising steps \cite{jo2026loopholingdiscretediffusiondeterministic,hu2026residualcontextdiffusionlanguage}: When, at each reverse step, the model predicts a clean-state distribution for masked positions, that prediction is discarded after applying the reverse kernel to obtain the next latent state.
-Thus, the model must repeatedly re-infer still-masked positions from the mask token alone, instead of refining its earlier estimate across denoising steps (see illustration in Figure~\ref{fig:issues}).
+However, standard MDM sampling may not fully exploit the model's own predictions across denoising steps \cite{jo2026loopholingdiscretediffusiondeterministic,hu2026residualcontextdiffusionlanguage}.
+At each reverse step, the model predicts a clean-state distribution for masked positions, but this prediction is discarded after applying the reverse kernel to obtain the next latent state.
+Thus, if a position remains masked, the model must re-infer it from the mask token alone, rather than refining its earlier estimate across denoising steps (see Figure~\ref{fig:issues}).
 This limits cross-step reuse of intermediate clean-state predictions, particularly in low-step sampling regimes where each update must make larger progress.

-To address this limitation, this paper introduces \textit{Self-Conditioned Masked Diffusion Models} (SCMDM), a simple, yet effective post-training adaptation for absorbing-mask MDMs that enables masked diffusion models to leverage their own previous clean-state predictions.
+To address this limitation, we introduce \textit{Self-Conditioned Masked Diffusion Models} (SCMDM), a simple post-training adaptation for absorbing-mask MDMs that conditions each denoising step on the model's previous clean-state predictions.
 Inspired by self-conditioning techniques in continuous diffusion \cite{strudel2022selfconditionedembeddingdiffusiontext, chen2023analogbitsgeneratingdiscrete}, SCMDM augments the denoiser by feeding its previous clean-state estimate back into the network at each reverse step.
 While recent approaches have started exploring the use of self-conditioning for discrete diffusion models \cite{hu2026residualcontextdiffusionlanguage}, these remain dependent on additional architectural components, require auxiliary reference models, or require training from scratch.
 In contrast, SCMDM requires only minimal architectural change and can be integrated into existing pretrained MDM backbones as an inexpensive post-training adaptation step, without altering the denoiser evaluations during sampling.

 The core of SCMDM post-training is a two-pass mechanism that trains a single denoiser to first produce an initial clean-state estimate and then refine that estimate under self-conditioning.
 In the first pass, the model predicts a clean-state distribution from the current masked input alone.
 In the second pass, this prediction is detached and passed back into the same network as a self-conditioning signal, and the loss is applied only to the resulting refined prediction.
 This allows SCMDM to adapt a pretrained MDM toward iterative refinement without changing the underlying learning objective.